appbaseio/Docs/content/docs/search/relevancy.md

 #### Query Index Suggestions via API

-While Index suggestions' defaults can be set using the appbase.io dashboard, one can also apply (override) them at query time using the Suggestions API.
+While Index suggestions' defaults can be set using the ReactiveSearch dashboard, one can also apply (override) them at query time using the Suggestions API.
 See the API reference for enabling and configuring index suggestions at query time over [here](/docs/search/reactivesearch-api/reference/#enablepredictivesuggestions).

 <iframe src=https://play.reactivesearch.io/embed/2YaNeEx4AEF4PHeJrSdw     style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"     title=rs-playground-2YaNeEx4AEF4PHeJrSdw   ></iframe>